 General alternative measures program for adults

-The Criminal Code provides for the application of alternative measures, in certain cases, instead of the usual court proceedings.
+The Criminal Code provides for the application of alternative measures instead of the traditional court proceedings.

 Under the Program, adult offenders charged with certain criminal offences can take responsibility for their actions and settle the dispute that brought them into the justice system, following an alternative route that does not involve the usual court proceedings prescribed by the Criminal Code.

 Various alternative measures can be applied to help offenders become aware of the consequences of their actions and play an active role in compensating for the harm they have caused.
 The Program is also designed to reduce the likelihood than an offender will return before the justice system.

 The program is available at the Court of Québec in all judicial districts.
 It is also currently available in the following municipal courts:

 To be eligible for the Program, an offender must meet certain conditions:

 - the charge concerns an offence included in the Program;

 - the offender acknowledges responsibility for the actions leading to the charge;

 - the offender is willing to cooperate with respect to the alternative measures.